abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_interrupt_on_port(uint8_t port):
 ```
-Gets whether the interrupts are enabled for the selected port
+Gets whether the interrupts are enabled for the selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 **Returns:** (uint8_t) number between 0 and 255 (0xFF).
 For each bit 1 = enabled, 0 = disabled